AndBucketDrew/Billing-App/README.md

 ## Microsoft Graph / Outlook Integration

-Authentication uses `@azure/msal-node` 5.1 with a multi-tenant Azure AD app registration.
-The OAuth2 flow opens the system browser for interactive login; subsequent requests use silent token refresh with OS-keychain-backed token storage.
+Authentication uses `@azure/msal-node` with a multi-tenant Azure AD app registration.
+The OAuth2 flow opens the system browser for interactive login... subsequent requests use silent token refresh with OS-keychain-backed token storage.
 Scopes: `Mail.Read`, `offline_access`.

 The `MailPoller` runs on a configurable interval (default 5 min) in the main process.
 For each poll cycle it fetches messages with attachments since the last checkpoint, runs them through the `InvoiceDetector` scoring engine, and pushes an `outlook:invoicesDetected` IPC event to the renderer.

 **InvoiceDetector** is a pure heuristic scoring engine.
-Each attachment is scored 0-100 across signals: filename keywords, email subject, body text, MIME type, sender domain, and file extension.
+Each attachment is scored 0-100 across signals: filename keywords, email subject, body text, sender domain, and file extension.
 Scores map to three confidence levels (`high >= 70`, `medium 35-69`, `low < 35`).
 High-confidence hits are auto-suggested; medium requires user confirmation.
 Multilingual keyword sets cover German (`Rechnung`), English, Spanish, and Italian.

 ---